-Notwithstanding the failure of the application against the sequential test the Environment Agency and the Council's Drainage Team (acting as lead local flood authority) have confirmed that the proposal site is in fact functional floodplain (Flood Zone 3B).
+The Environment Agency and the Council's Drainage Team (acting as lead local flood authority) have confirmed that the proposal site is in fact functional floodplain (Flood Zone 3B).
 This zone comprises land where water has to flow or be stored in times of flood.
 Planning Practice Guidance states that the only development which can be permitted within functional floodplain is essential infrastructure that has to be there and has passed the Exception Test, and water-compatible uses.
 The proposed development is neither essential infrastructure nor a water compatible use (which is narrowly defined) and therefore is unacceptable on functional floodplain.

-The Council's Drainage Team (acting as lead local flood authority) have confirmed that they object to the proposals because the application proposes an inappropriate use within the functional floodplain (Flood Zone 3b) contrary to Tables 1 and 3 of the Practice Guide to the National Planning Policy Framework.
+The Council's Drainage Unit, acting in their capacity as Lead Local Flood Authority, have confirmed that the application proposes an inappropriate use within the functional floodplain (Flood Zone 3b) contrary to Tables 1 and 3 of the Practice Guide to the National Planning Policy Framework.
 The proposals are classified as 'Less Vulnerable' and as such are not permitted within Flood Zone 3b.
-Furthermore, the proposals conflict with policy EN7: Flood Risk of the Councils adopted Core Strategy in that it fails to safeguard potential to increase flood storage provision and improve defences within the Rivers Aire corridor.
-The LLFA therefore recommends the application is refused based on these fundamental National and Local planning policy contraventions.
+The application therefore fundamentally contravenes national planning policy in respect of functional floodplains.